 Julio is 10 years old.
-He has a million dollar smile and a puff of brown curls on his head.
-I’m taken to him particularly because he instantly attached to me when I arrive, holding my hand and showing me around.
-He clearly yearns for a connection, but unfortunately, his mother lives in extreme poverty and cannot provide for him- she wants to, but needs help.
+He has a million-dollar smile and a puff of brown curls on his head.
+I’m taken to him particularly because he instantly attached to me when I arrived at the orphanage he lives in, holding my hand and showing me around.
+He clearly yearns for a connection, but unfortunately, his mother lives in extreme poverty and cannot provide for him, however much she wants to.

-Paul is still at the Good Samaritan Home, 4 years later.
-I held him in my arms the first time I went to Kenya – he was oly months old.
-He was abandoned in the slums of Soweto, with no record of his family.
-4 years have gone by and no one knows who left him on the side of the road, and he has not been able to be adopted.
+Paul is still living at the Good Samaritan Home four years after I first held him in my arms on a trip to Kenya, when he was only months old.
+He was abandoned in the slums of Soweto, with no record of a family.
+Four years have gone by and no one knows who left him on the side of the road, and he has not been able to be adopted.

 Kevin is 13 years old.
-He ran away from home where there was no food and rife with instability, and ended up at the WTF center.
-But he has a family that he misses.
-And that he wants to go back to.
+He ran away from a home where there was no food and rife with instability, and ended up at the Welcome to the Family center.
+But he often thinks about this family, yearning to return to see his loved ones.

 These are just a handful of children that I have met over the years – children with real stories of need, of hope, of trying to find a place they belong in the world.

-The place where children belong is with their own family, immediate family if possible, extended family when not, and at least within their own community.
+The place where children belong is with their own family, immediate family if possible, extended family when not, and at the very least, within their own community.

-Kitechild has evolved significantly in our past 7 years of operation.
+Kitechild has evolved significantly in our past seven years of operation.
 We started off with a goal to empower children living in orphanages, so that they could break the cycles of poverty that often led them there.
 We didn’t know how to do this, and we didn’t know much abut orphanages in general.
-We just thought what most westerners did: that orphanages were necessary because the parents of these children had neglectfully abandoned them, or they all had died of AIDS or other diseases.
+We just thought what much of the general public did: that orphanages were necessary because the parents of these children had neglectfully abandoned them, or they all had died of AIDS or other diseases.

 But as we started to visit these homes, in places all over the world including India, Kenya, Mexico, and Central America, we realized that 90% of the children living there had families, families which they missed and who missed them.
 The main underlying factor that led these children to living in an orphanage, away from their families, was extreme poverty.
 When a mother faces the cruel reality that she has no food for her child, or no money to send him to school, leaving him vulnerable to recruitment into a hard life on the streets, an orphanage providing food, shelter and education is seen akin as a boarding school, albeit one that will separate her and her child.

 As a mother myself, this is not a choice that any mother should have to make.
-It pains me to think of mothers, and fathers, who reach a desperate point in their lives where they feel like they can’t provide for their own child, and essentially send them away in hopes of a better life.
-Because truthfully, this is not about lazy parenting, or neglectful parenting, this is about families who live in countries with high poverty rates, countries where little to no social services exist (nothing such as food stamps in the US), or countries where the chances of a woman finding a stable, safe job are slim to none.
+It pains me to think of mothers and fathers who reach a desperate point in their lives where they can’t provide for their own child, and send them away in hopes of a better life.
+Because truthfully, this is not about lazy parenting, or neglectful parenting, this is about families who live in countries with high poverty rates, countries where little to no social services exist, or countries where the chances of finding stable, safe jobs are minimal.

 Of course, not every child’s case is due to poverty.
 There are children who have experienced significant abuse, unimaginable torture, sex trafficking, willful and cruel neglect, stigmatization from their community due to AIDS or because of their caste, female genital mutilation, tribal warfare, etc. etc. Those are all very real cases that still happen today.
 And for those children, there is no “Child Protective Services” such as we have in the U.S. There is only the open door of the nearest orphanage, where they can only hope the staff will be kind, there will be social counseling available, and ways for them to find a new family or reunite with the old one day.